matjin/infersharp-extension/README.md

 ## Requirements

 Please see the requirements for [WSL](https://docs.microsoft.com/en-us/windows/wsl/install).
-In particular, please check that you are running Windows 10 version 2004 or higher (Build 19041 or higher), or Windows 11.
+In particular, please check that you have virtualization turned on and are running Windows 10 version 2004 or higher (Build 19041 or higher), or Windows 11.
 Otherwise, automated setup may fail and you will have to set up WSL manually.

 Additionally, please ensure that Ubuntu 20.04 is your default distribution.